 Remuneration Element Main Drivers Performance Measures Target and Maximum Base Salary Reflects market value of position.
 Not applicable.
 1/3 of Total Direct Compensation (when performance achievement is 100% of target).
-Rewards annual performance based on achievement Collective (50% of VR): divided between EBIT (1) (45%); Free Cash Flow (2) (45%) and RoCE (10%).
-The VR is targeted at 100% of the Base Salary for the CEO and, depending on the performance VR of Company performance measures and individual objectives.
-Individual (50% of VR): Achievement of annual individual objectives, divided between Outcomes and Behaviour. assessment, ranges from 0% to 200% of target.
-The VR is capped at 200% of the Base Salary.
-LTIP Rewards long-term commitment and Company performance, and engagement on financial targets subject to cumulative performance over a three-year period.
-Vesting ranges from 0% to 150% of initial grant, subject to performance over a three-year period.
-In principle, no vesting if cumulative negative EBIT.
-If cumulative EBIT is positive, vesting from 50% to 150% of grant based on EPS (75%) and Free Cash Flow (25%).
-The original allocation to the CEO is capped at 100% of the Base Salary at the time of grant.
-Since 2012, the following caps apply to Performance Units only: overall pay-out is capped at a maximum of 250% of the original value at the date of grant.
-The value that could result from share price increases is capped at 200% of the reference share price at the date of grant.
+Rewards annual Collective (50% of VR): divided The VR is targeted at 100% performance based between EBIT (1) (45%); Free Cash of the Base Salary for the CEO and, on achievement Flow (2) (45%) and RoCE (10%). depending on the performance VR of Company Individual (50% of VR): assessment, ranges from 0% performance Achievement of annual individual to 200% of target. measures and objectives, divided between The VR is capped at 200% individual objectives.
+Outcomes and Behaviour. of the Base Salary.
+LTIP Rewards long-term Vesting ranges from 0% to The original allocation to the CEO is capped commitment 150% of initial grant, subject to at 100% of the Base Salary at the time of grant. and Company performance over a three-year Since 2012, the following caps apply to performance, and period.
+In principle, no vesting Performance Units only: overall pay-out is engagement on if cumulative negative EBIT. capped at a maximum of 250% of the original financial targets If cumulative EBIT is positive, value at the date of grant. subject to cumulative vesting from 50% to 150% The value that could result from share price performance over of grant based on EPS (75%) increases is capped at 200% of the reference a three-year period. and Free Cash Flow (25%). share price at the date of grant.

 (1) Airbus continues to use the term EBIT (Earnings before interest and taxes).
 It is identical to Profit before finance cost and income taxes as defined by IFRS Rules.
+(2) Airbus defines the alternative performance measure Free Cash Flow as the sum of (i) cash provided by operating activities and (ii) cash used for investing activities, minus